platformsh/platformsh-docs/sites/upsun/src/administration/mfa.md

 ## Troubleshoot MFA-related error messages

-As a project contributor, if you SSH into an environment that is protected by MFA but haven't enabled MFA for your user account, you get error messages such as the following:
+If you haven't enabled MFA for your user account and try to SSH into an environment that is protected by MFA, you get an error message similar to the following ones:

 ```bash
 Error: The service doesn't exist or you do not have access to it.